Togo

 Export Products

-Togo's main export articles in 2023 were petroleum oils, calcium phosphates and plastics products, as well as a range of agricultural products such as sesame seeds, raw cotton, soybeans, and cashew nuts.
+Togo's main export articles in 2024 were calcium phosphates, plastic products, and petroleum oils, as well as a range of agricultural products such as sesame seeds, raw cotton, soybeans, and cashew nuts.

 Trade Partners

-Togo's most important trading partners are the EU, China, and India, which together accounted for about 45% of overall trade in 2023.
-India, the EU and Burkina Faso are the most important destinations for Togolese products, while most imports originate from the EU and China.
+Togo's most important trading partners are the EU, China, and India, which together accounted for almost 45% of overall trade in 2024.
+India, the EU and Côte d'Ivoire are the most important destinations for Togolese products, while most imports originate from China and the EU.

 Economic Structure